Kitchen Design Ideas for Open Floor Plans

 Trends in Open Floor Plan Kitchens

-Looking back on what we’ve seen throughout the years, traditionally homes built pre-1990s were designed with lots of distinct and separate rooms in mind, even though many of these distinct rooms were actually only separated by thin wall and an open walkway – most often the kitchen, room, and room.
+Looking back on what we’ve seen throughout the years, traditionally homes built pre-1990s were designed with lots of distinct and separate rooms in mind, even though many of these distinct rooms were actually only separated by thin wall and an open walkway – most often the kitchen, dining room, and living room.

 The Advantages of Open Floor Plans

 Fast forward 20 years, and spacious homes with fewer walls are more popular than ever.
-Open floor plans have become almost the norm for new construction, especially in suburban environments, where being able to use the terms “open floor plan,” ,” or “great room” adds real estate value to a home.
+Open floor plans have become almost the norm for new construction, especially in suburban environments, where being able to use the terms “open floor plan,” open concept,” or “great room” adds real estate value to a home.

 More social time.
-The person or cleaning in the kitchen can converse with people in other rooms, making gathering time with friends and family more interactive for everyone.
+The person cooking or cleaning in the kitchen can converse with people in other rooms, making gathering time with friends and family more interactive for everyone.

 Keep an eye on the kids.
 Great rooms allow parents to cook and do other household duties while their kids do homework or play in the same room.

 Increase views and natural light.
-The removal of interior walls allows sunlight from windows in the exterior walls to fill throughout the house, interior spaces that were once without windows will now get from windows in exterior walls.
+The removal of interior walls allows sunlight from windows in the exterior walls to fill throughout the house, interior spaces that were once without windows will now get natural light from windows in exterior walls.
 Well-lit rooms are more livable and cheery, especially during gatherings.

 Layout flexibility.
 Without partition walls, it is easy to reconfigure furnishings and accessories to different room layouts.